UMLCloudComputing/api-workshop/README.md

 1) What is an API?
 2) Rest APIs
-3) Basic Information About HTTP Requests
+3) Basic Information About HTTP Requests + Responses
 4) Calling APIs in Python
 5) How to Use Git